 It is our intention to broaden our pupils horizons through a range of high-quality and engaging texts and media that support and promote a range of social, moral, spiritual and cultural experiences.

 We aim to transport the children to new and exciting worlds where they can be inspired to become authors themselves who in turn will engage and inspire others.

-English is taught daily with a further 30 -40 minute personalised guided reading session from 9:00 - 9:40 every day for every class.
+English is taught daily with a further 30 minute personalised guided reading session every day for every class.
 This allows us to further develop our ethos as a reading school, where children are exposed to the joy of reading in various forms - from individual reading, shared reading, group reading and whole class guided reading sessions.
-We use the Pathways to read mastery approach for one half term every term, with the remaining half term looking at texts that support the teaching of the wider curriculum.
+We use the Pathways to read mastery approach personalised to meet the needs of all our learners.

 We follow a Mastery approach to English through the programme ‘Pathways to Write.’
 Units of work are delivered using high quality texts and children in all year groups are given varied opportunities for writing.
 Skills are built up through repetition within the units, and children apply these skills in the writing activities provided.
 Many opportunities for widening children’s vocabulary are given through the Pathways to Write approach and this builds on the extensive work we do in school to provide our children with a rich and varied vocabulary.

 You will find the end of year expectations for writing, reading and spoken language for each of our year groups in the attached documents.
 For further detail on the skills that your children are learning on a termly basis, please contact your class teacher.